-Ruth Fink is a speech-language pathologist who specializes in aphasia rehabilitation.
+Ruth Fink, a speech-language pathologist who specializes in aphasia rehabilitation, retired as clinical director of the MossRehab Aphasia Center in 2016.

 After 20 years as a clinical SLP working in rehabilitation hospitals, home care and university settings, she joined the Moss Rehabilitation Research Institute as a research associate, where she served as co-PI and project director on federally funded treatment research in the areas of sentence processing, word retrieval disorders, and technology-based treatment for aphasia.
 She is a co-developer of MossTalk Words®, a computer-assisted treatment for word retrieval disorders.